 Another problem is our population explosion.
 New souls would need to be created by some means unknown at a fantastic rate.
 Similarly, if there were a catastrophe with an ice age or asteroid strike and the population plummeted, where would the excess souls go?
 Is there a temporary repository apart from heaven or hell where the souls could reside?

-The idea of souls does not seem compatible with the idea of evolution.
+The idea of souls does not seem very compatible with the idea of evolution.
 With all these mythical ideas, the deeper you look the more far-fetched they become.
 It is easy to think of better explanations for the soul.
-In the mind are chemicals including the inherited genes contained in the nuclei of brain cells.
-Into this chemical lattice all the cultural ideas we learn are absorbed.
+In the mind are chemicals including the inherited genes in the nuclei of brain cells .
+As well, cultural ideas we learn are absorbed into the mind.
+All the genetic and cultural ideas make up a “pattern” of chemicals that is more than the chemicals themselves.
+It could be that this chemical pattern itself is the soul.
 Learning involves changing this pattern.
-This genetic and cultural pattern is more than the chemicals themselves and it could be the pattern itself that is the soul.
-In one sense then, these patterns are made from materials and therefore are material, yet in another sense the patterns are more than the material itself and are therefore immaterial.
+In one sense then, these patterns are made from materials and therefore are material yet in another sense the patterns are more than the material itself and are therefore immaterial.
 For evidence, say a person suffers a car accident.
 A serious knock can cause concussion and so damage to the brain.
 The pattern of chemicals in the brain has changed and friends may see the person as having a different personality.
-This change of character also happens to some people as they age.
-To an extent, these genetic and cultural patterns are passed down the generations through reproduction and the teaching of children.
+This change of character also happens to some people as they age and the brain decays due to conditions such as dementia.
+To some extent, these genetic and cultural patterns are passed down the generations through reproduction and the teaching of children.

 Another religious idea is “original sin”.
 Jealousy, greed, hate, and so on, are all attributes that we inherit in varying strengths (again, according to the bell curve).
 They are normal attributes that allow our survival in the evolutionary struggle for existence.
 They are why nature is “red in tooth and claw”.
-Not knowing genetics but wanting to label these attributes, original sin was a phrase as good as any.
+Religions, not knowing genetics but wanting to label these attributes, chose “original sin” as a phrase as good as any.
 It is similar to the term “soul”.
-They are early metaphors coined at a time when biology and chemistry was poorly understood.
+They are both early metaphors coined at a time when biology and chemistry was poorly understood.

 Religions have evolved to fit natural properties of humans.
 Cultural ideas address genetic ideas.
 I am sure the cheering pleasure of music, including singing and chanting, came before religion.
 Religions have included this in their beliefs.
 Having a church service followed by hymns, with all the people singing together, is a unifying and pleasant experience.
 Some of the most beautiful music written has been religious music.
 Religions also include the feeling of being in a large space.
 Churches are caves above ground and they can have a grand feeling.
 They are dry and safe, both genetically desirable states.
 They can be a place to get away from the chaos of life and to reflect and meditate.
 Their size, and possible echo, creates awe for impressionable children.
 Also included is socialisation.
 Children fear being different from the people around them and so fear social isolation.
 Having different cultural ideas from other children reduces happiness.
 Fear of isolation pushes children into religion.
 Later, fear of isolation stops adults from leaving.

-Isolation can also be reduced by making religious figures, such as Jesus, saints, Krishna or other deities, best friends.
-Representations in the form of statues or paintings can be kept in the house.
+Religions address loneliness by making religious figures, such as Jesus, saints, Krishna or other deities, best friends.
+Small shrines in streets and caves, or statues or paintings kept in houses, give a sense of belonging.
 The deities become part a family’s social life through prayer and offerings.
 Requests for certain outcomes can be made.
 If a request is answered it is a “miracle”.
 With these figures as best friends, people reduce their loneliness.
 These new friends can bring great comfort with a feeling of being loved and protected.